willpoulett/RISE_Tool_V1/README.md

 ## Using the RISE tool in Github Codespaces:

-1 - Add a branch to this repo.
+- Add a branch to this repo.
 You can do this by going to [here](https://github.com/willpoulett/RISE_Tool_V1/branches) and clicking `New branch`.
 Name the branch something unique.

-2 - Within this branch open a github codespace.
+- Within this branch open a github codespace.
 You can do this by pressing (`.`).
 Alternatively, click the green `Code` button, and select 'Create a Codespace`

+- If you want to use the RISE tool WITH labels:

+    Within your Codespace, navigate to `RISE WITH Labels.ipynb`.

+    If you want to use the RISE tool WITHOUT labels:

-3 - Within your Codespace, navigate to `RISE_tool.ipynb` and connect to a codespace **kernal**.
+    Within your Codespace, navigate to `RISE WITHOUT Labels.ipynb`.

+    If neither of these work, naviagte to `RISE_tool.ipynb` and connect to a Kernal.
+Run all the commands.
+An interactive tool will appear.
-4 - Run the cells in the  `RISE_tool.ipynb` notebook.
-You will need to specify if you would like to use labels.

-5 - An interactive tool wil appear, allowing you to explore the data.

-## Using the RISE Tool:
+## Using the RISE Tool

 ![Diagram explaining the use of the rise tool](content/RISE_tool_recording.gif)

 Above is an example useage of the RISE tool.

 You can:

 - Highlight multiple images and view them all.
 - Hover over images.